Spacious size and high sides

 While the stainless steel handle is rubberized, it still gets extremely hot when you put the pan in the oven.
 We found that we needed to use an oven mitt to remove the grill pan from the heat.

 One of the most common complaints about grill pans is that they’re tough to clean, as you have to get in between all the ridges.
 However, the nonstick finish of the Anolon Advanced pan solves this issue.
 Even when the pan was covered in burnt-on food, it was easy for us to wipe clean with a wet sponge.

-The grill pan can’t go in the dishwasher, unfortunately, as the harsh chemicals can damage the finish.
+The grill pan can’t go in the dishwasher, unfortunately, as that can damage the finish.
 However, it’s much faster and easier to wash it by hand anyway.

 Want to take a look at some other options?
 See our guide to the best nonstick cookware sets.